 Why You Should Care About FASB 842 Lease Accounting Changes

-Depending on your role in an organization, you may not think about accounting standards very much (or at all).
-If there are changes to lease accounting standards, shouldn’t it only matter to accountants?
+Depending on your role in an organization, you may not think about accounting standards very much, or even at all.
+If there are changes to lease accounting standards, should it only matter to accountants?
 In fact, there are many reasons you should be thinking about the implications of lease accounting changes.

-There are other business implications that you need to consider with lease compliance.
-A primary impact to your business are the implementation costs of FASB.
-You need to:
+There are other business implications that you need to consider with lease compliance, as the implementation costs of FASB can have a major impact.

-After the announcement about the FASB changes, your organization may have thought “OK, we’ll worry about that in 6 months or a year.”
-But because every business is a little different in how they handle certain accounting numbers, 2017 is the year of transition for many organizations.
+After the announcement about the FASB changes, your organization may have thought “OK, we will worry about that in 6 months or a year.”
+Since every business is a little different in how they handle certain accounting numbers, 2017 is the year of transition for many organizations.

 With a lot of visibility and a lot of leases, the Fortune 100 and Fortune 500 are early adopters of the new FASB standard.
 These big organizations are always thinking ahead.
 For these companies, FASB has a significant impact, because their business will change substantially, their business processes will need to adapt, and they will need to integrate other systems, such as ERP, with lease administration software that has FASB capability.